-The beach view overwater bungalow is just over 1,000 square feet, it truly is.
-Really, aside from our super awesome bungalow (there are four of them total), and a handful of smaller suites, all the bungalows are the exact same size.
-The only difference in them is the view (your choices are a Mt.
+The beach view overwater bungalow is just over 1,000 square feet, and aside from the Mt.
+Otemanu Overwater Bungalow with plunge pool (there are four of them total), and a handful of smaller suites, the rest of the overwater bungalows here are all the exact same size.
+The only difference is the view (choices are a Mt.
 Otemanu, lagoon, or beach view).

-I have to admit, I really loved it – more than I thought I would!
-Yes, it was difficult moving from a room that was so beyond amazing to something less amazing, but they were both unique in their own way, that really, it was fine.
+I have to admit, I loved our beach view overwater bungalow much more than I thought I would.
+Yes, it was difficult moving from a room that was so beyond amazing to something less amazing, but they were each unique in their own way.

-A Mt.
+Mt.
 Otemanu view:

 Another view from the second pontoon (beach view):

-And speaking of dark, those Bora Bora stars made their appearance each and every night, even from here.
+The Bora Bora stars made their appearance each and every night, even from here.
 Although, I did miss seeing Mt.
 Otemanu in the background!